jjl/crouton-clj/README.md

 ## Example 2 : Loading strings

-Some people prefer to see their urls as a list.
+Some people prefer to see their urls as a list of strings.
 We support that as well!

 ```clojure
 (ns crouton.test